RiskQuantDotCom/RiskQuantWebsite/content/posts/_index.md

 ---
-title: Our thoughts about the most challenging aspects of cyber security risk.
+title: Measure like you mean it!
+Our blog about the most challenging aspects of cyber security performance.
-lead: Our blog of insights and news
+lead:
 author: I am author, creator and accountablePerson of blog post structure data.
 I come from config.toml if not specified here
 date: I am copyrightYear, dateCreated and datePublished of blog post structure data
 lastmod: I am dateModified of blog post structure data.
 I am same as "date" if not specified.